sciados/campaignforge-frontend/docs/dashboard-handover.md

 **Ready for**: Route-based authentication system and backend integration

-The dashboard system provides a solid foundation for the CampaignForge platform with professional design, tier-aware user experience, and maintainable shared component architecture.
+The dashboard system provides a solid foundation for the RodgersDigital platform with professional design, tier-aware user experience, and maintainable shared component architecture.
 The next developer can immediately begin implementing routing and authentication to complete the user experience flow.

 **🚀 Recommendation**: Start with AppRoutes.jsx and authentication flow to enable seamless user journey from login to dashboard access.